Generic Name: Clopidogrel bisulfate

 How Supplied/Storage and Handling

-Clopidogrel tablets USP 75 mg are available as pink colored, round, biconvex, film coated tablets debossed with "CI" on one side and plain on other side.
-Tablets are provided as follows:
+Clopidogrel Tablets USP, 75 mg are pink colored, round, biconvex, beveled edge, film-coated tablets debossed with ‘E’ on one side and ‘34’ on the other side.

 Patient Counseling Information